 in my relationship with money

 I was stuck in a contradiction.
-On one hand, I was thriving (I can attract money and luck by the truckload) . . . but there was always a backlash, some kind of terrible loss that felt like a punishment.
+On one hand, I was thriving.
+My life has been filled with amazing people and experiences . . . but just when things got really good, there was always a backlash, some kind of terrible loss that felt like a punishment.